 Religion is one of the most powerful forces in society—from ancient times to today, religious beliefs, practices, texts and traditions have played a formative role in nearly every aspect of human life.
 Politics, economics, literature and great works of art have long been inspired by religion—perhaps today even more so than in antiquity.

-Courses in our department explore the study of religion from intercultural, comparative and multidisciplinary perspectives.
-As scholars of religion, faculty members in our department feel strongly that religious literacy is essential knowledge for the exercise of informed local, national and global citizenship in an increasingly complicated world.
+Our department explores the study of religion from intercultural, comparative and multidisciplinary perspectives.
+As scholars of religion, our faculty members feel strongly that religious literacy is essential knowledge for the exercise of informed local, national and global citizenship in an increasingly complicated world.

-Whether you think of religion as an expression of ultimate meaning, a binding social force, a physiological impulse or a set of beliefs and practices, courses in our department will challenge your presuppositions and help you think critically.
-If you are just getting started and want to learn the basics, What Is Religion? provides an overview of world religions and of the scholarly methods used to study them.
-Or, if you are curious about a particular religious tradition, consider taking Hinduism, Islam, or another of our tradition-focused courses.
+Whether you think of religion as an expression of ultimate meaning, a binding social force, a physiological impulse or a set of beliefs and practices, we will challenge your presuppositions and help you think critically.